 If you have questions or would like further information on the ADA interactive process, feel free to contact the authors and subscribe to this blog for news, commentary and insights on the complicated and constantly changing labor & employment and employee benefits laws affecting employers.

-Firm attorneys Bob Horton, Lymari Cromwell, Tim Garrett and Laura Mallory authored an article on this topic titled “Alcohol and Substance Use Disorder under the ADAAA,” that was published by HR Professionals on March 30, 2020.
+Firm attorneys Bob Horton, Lymari Cromwell, and Tim Garrett authored an article on this topic titled “Alcohol and Substance Use Disorder under the ADAAA,” that was published by HR Professionals on March 30, 2020.
 You can access the full article here.